LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

 Notice how we express nested modules (up to arbitrary depths) by simply nesting in brackets.

 Finally, we import the `library/lux/program` module.
 Notice how the syntax is a bit different in this case.
-Here, we're saying that we don't want to locally import any definition within it, except `program:`.
-We use a similar syntax when importing the `library/lux` module, except with an asterisk instead of a plus sign.
-That just means we want to locally import all the public definitions, instead of just listing the ones we want.
+Here, we're saying that we don't want to locally import any definition within it, only `program`.
+We use a similar syntax when importing the `library/lux` module.
+That just means we want to locally import all the public definitions, except none.

 Now, let's analyse the actual code!